 The retention of landscape features and habitats is not always practicable within the scheme design, and measures to compensate for loss of biodiversity resources (e.g. using planning conditions and agreements to ensure the re-creation of habitat on or off-site) will be required.

-As a last resort it may be necessary to compensate for the loss of landscape and habitats.
+Habitat compensation should only be used if there are still residual losses to biodiversity after all other avenues have been explored, and offsite compensation should only be investigated if biodiversity compensation cannot be delivered onsite.
 If new habitat is to be created as a form of compensation, a larger area than that lost must be provided to offset the difficulties in establishing new habitat.
 The habitat must also be established to a higher quality than that lost, to try and mitigate the decline in biodiversity values which will inevitably occur.
 If the habitat is to be provided off-site, a linear wildlife corridor, or stepping stone between the development site and compensative site landscape should be provided.

 Key factors to consider in creating new or improved habitats include: